karangandhidev/OCR/README.md

 # OCR
-Optical Character Recognition for extracting textual information from images and converting it into machine readable language along with converting it into audio format for disabled people
+Optical Character Recognition for extracting textual information non machine readable form (images and PDFs) and converting it into machine readable language along with converting it into audio format